-- 1. If the student is not satisfied with the outcome of Step One, he/she may forward the emails with the Grade Review/Appeal form and the instructor's response to the appropriate Division Chair within fourteen (14) calendar days of the email with the instructor's decision. - 2.
-The Division Chair has seven (7) calendar days to provide the student with a decision via email.
+- 1. If the student is not satisfied with the outcome of Step One, he/she may forward the emails with the Grade Review/Appeal form and the instructor's response to the appropriate Department Dean with fourteen(14) calendar days of the email with the Chair's decision. - 2.
+The Department Dean has seven (7) calendar days to provide the student with a decision via email.